quantra-go-algo/quantra-go-algo.github.io/docs/learningexperience.md

 !!! warning "For best learning experience, always keep your browser updated!"

-    Click [here](www.google.com) :material-cursor-default-click-outline: for details about your broswer.
+    Click [here (to be updated)](www.google.com) :material-cursor-default-click-outline: for details about your broswer.

 ## What is the Dashboard?

 Once you have logged into Quantra, you are directed to your personalized dashboard.
-In the dashboard, you will see the courses you have registered for, a link to the community of Quantra students and experts, notifications about your activity and upcoming events.
+On the dashboard, you will see the courses you have registered for, a link to the community of Quantra students and experts, notifications about your activity and upcoming events.

 ## How do I get my doubts cleared on a particular topic?

-Quantra’s Community is the best place to get your doubts cleared.
-You could first see whether the topic that you would like to discuss upon is already being discussed, if not you can start a new discussion by clicking on the `Start Discussion` button.
+Quantra’s `Community` is the best place to get your doubts cleared.
+You could first see whether the topic that you would like to discuss upon is already being discussed.
+If not, you can start a new discussion by clicking on the `Start Discussion` button.
 The community is where students and experts come together to discuss topics on Algorithmic trading, spending time here will greatly help in clearing your doubts.

-## Where can I find details about running courses?
+## Where can I find details about Quantra courses?

-On your dashboard, clicking on the `ALL COURSES` link will take you to the Course List page where you will find all the courses that are running on Quantra.
-There are filters on the left of this page which would help you in filtering down to relevant courses.
-Clicking on a course will show you more details about the course.
+On your dashboard, clicking on the `Browse Courses` link will take you to the Course List page where you will find all the courses that are running on Quantra.
+Upon scrolling, there are filters on the right side of this page which would help you in filtering down to relevant courses. ==Clicking on a course== will show you more details about the course.

 ## How do I navigate through a course?

-When doing a course, the left side of your screen will contain the current unit that you are undergoing .
-On the top right is a dropdown which contains the course structure.
+When doing a course, the ==top left side== of your screen will display the name of the current unit that you are undergoing and a dropdown which contains the course structure.
 You can further click on any module of the course to expand and show its units.
 This is a useful tool to help you navigate to any unit in the course.
 Once you have finished a particular unit, clicking